Tyler Moore (powerlifter)

 Tyler Moore is an International Powerlifter for Team USA and is a competitor in the Men's Open Division.
 When Tyler was a teen, he was elected as Team USA's Jr Bench Press Team captain and won his first international title at the NAPF Bench Press Championships in 2011.
 Tyler is a member of the USAPL and competes in both, the equipped and RAW styles of Powerlifting.
 He is a two-time North American Bench Press Champion and holds 20 American Records.
-Moore became eligible for Pro competitions in the Fall of 2013 after winning his second international title.

 Junior career

 Moore began his powerlifting career in July 2009 at the Wisconsin Dells State Championships.
 Tyler placed 2nd in the meet.

-Later that year (2009), Tyler moved to Colorado and competed at the 2009 Colorado State Championships in Aurora, CO.
+Tyler competed at the 2009 Colorado State Championships in Aurora, CO.
 Tyler placed 1st overall in the Men's High School Division and broke 2 American Records.
 It was at this meet he met World Champions Dan and Jennifer Gaudreau, who would later influence Tyler's training and competition level.

 In 2010, Moore competed at the 2010 RAW National Championships in Denver, CO.
 Tyler placed 1st overall in the Men's High School Division and broke 4 American Records.

 In 2010, Moore competed at the 2010 Colorado State Championships in Aurora, CO.
 Tyler placed 1st overall in the Men's High School Division and broke 5 American Records.

 In 2011, Moore competed at the 2011 Rocky Mountain State Games in Colorado Springs, CO.
 This was his first International Team Qualifying Event.
 Tyler placed 1st overall in the Men's Sub-Jr Division and broke 3 American Records.
 He also was selected for the NAPF Bench Press Championships World Team.
 At this event, Moore became the first person in his division to ever break the 1000 lbs Total Record as well as the 300 lbs Bench Press Record.

 In 2011, Moore competed at the 2011 Colorado State Championships in Aurora, CO.
 Tyler placed 1st overall in both, the Men's High School division and the Men's Open Division.